 | Established logistics | Direct communication |

 However, direct booking often takes more time.
 Athletes may not check emails regularly during training seasons.
 Their representatives might lack experience in contract negotiations.
+We find that major events usually prefer agency booking.
+The professional structure reduces risks and ensures proper documentation.

 Sports Marketing and Athlete Appearances

 Sports marketing firms focus specifically on athlete representation for commercial opportunities.
 They understand the unique needs of sports personalities better than general talent agencies.
+These firms handle both endorsement deals and appearance bookings.
+They package multiple services together, which can include PR support and media training.

 Sports marketing services often include: